Tonight We Riot: Gameplay

 The game follows a player-controlled crowd of workers rather than a single character, each member with their own weapons, to fight against Pinkertons, militias, and police as they move their way through a level.
 Players can inspire more workers to join the crowd by liberating factories and encouraging more workers to join the fight.
 The game's difficulty is dynamic as it is tied in part due to the size of the mob, from being extremely difficult as a single worker to challenging or easy as the mob grows in size.
 The levels end in boss fights ranging from large vehicles operated by the police to the President of the fictional country the game takes place in.

 Plot

 The game follows a worker's uprising in a future year of the 21st century that begins in Factory Town, an industrial town in a fictional country.
 After the uprising takes over Factory Town, they begin pushing through Bootlick Bayou, a logging town, Dockyards, a port and finally the Bowling Green Estates, a wealthy neighborhood which is the capital of this country.
 The uprising grows in size as it proceeds through each level in each area, inspiring more and more workers along the way.
-The game concludes with the workers overthrowing their government, implying that an anarcho-syndicalist government is formed in its place.
+The game concludes with the workers overthrowing their government, implying that an anarcho-syndicalist system is formed in its place.